marykarampour/AUIKit/README.md

 ```
 This is very simple and convenient, since any view controller is just a Java class, you can have your custom constructor, set values at initialization, etc. no need for dealing with Intetns to pass values around from one screen to the other.

-## How to create a project like this test project
+## How to create a project using AUIKit

-Here is the process to create a project using AUIKit:

 1. Create an empty project
 2. In project's directory: git submodule add https://git.prometheussoftware.ca/androidlibraries/androiduikit.git